The Plague Dogs (film): Plot

-The dogs venture forth heading further into the mist, en route to what maybe is an island possibly waiting for them on the other side.
-The fates of Rowf and Snitter are left on an ambiguous note, as the sea they are swimming through is engulfed in an even thicker mist.
-The following moment segues to the reveal of an island visible in the distance on the horizon.
-It is left uncertain if the body of land shown actually exists and is really there or if it is just an illusion with symbolic meaning.

 Cast

 Production

 The film was animated in both Britain and San Francisco, California between 1979 and 1982.
 British animators such as Arthur Humberstone, Alan Simpson, George Jackson, and Colin White came from the unit that had previously worked on Watership Down.
 The San Francisco crew included Brad Bird, Phil Robinson, and Retta Scott, a "Disney veteran who had animated the vicious hunting dogs in Bambi."

 Goldcrest Films invested £900,000 in the film and earned £308,000, losing the company £595,000.
 Jake Eberts who helped finance this and Watership Down thought the filmmakers made two errors: the film was downbeat with an unhappy ending, unlike the book, and was made without a distributor (an arrangement was made with Embassy but then the filmmakers wanted to re-negotiate and Embassy pulled out while United Artists became the film's UK distributor).

 End theme

-The theme song, "Time And Tide", was composed and sung by Alan Price.
+The theme song, "Time and Tide", was composed and sung by Alan Price.

-The song, as well as dialogue from the film, was sampled by the Canadian industrial group Skinny Puppy for their anti-vivisection single, "Testure", from their 1988 album VIVIsectVI.
+The song, as well as dialogue from the film, was sampled by the Canadian industrial group Skinny Puppy for their anti-vivisection single "Testure", from their 1988 album VIVIsectVI.